ashlesss/querySys/update_log.md

 Built based on [kikoeru project](https://github.com/kikoeru-project)

+## 8/11/2023

+1. Add subtitle list to show all related available subtitles for an audio track.
+2. All subtitles that are relative to an audio track is now being store to the `queue` as `subtitles` and will also contain match `percentage` to show the possibility that subtitle is matched with that track.

+### TODO
+1. Need to complete logic when selecting different subtitle in subtitle list.
+2. Subtitle format only support `.lrc` now, need to support `.srt`, `.vtt`, and `.ass`.

 ## 8/10/2023

 1. Be able to calculate how likely does the subtitle file match current play file.
 2. Subtitle is now working

 ## TODO
-1. Need to find the right moment to reset `subtitleFiles` in store.
+~~1.
+Need to find the right moment to reset `subtitleFiles` in store.(Completed)~~

 ## 8/9/2023